canmom/canmom.github.io/fiction/summoning.md

 "I will trust in God, or the Adversary.
 One or other should protect me.
 But this I must do."
 And so declaring, you approached the master's cupboards.

 The homunculus intervened.
 A pitiful creature, with no place in God's order, but that made it kin, did it not?
 Yet your master had made it your enemy.
 You went straight for its windpipe, and drove it into the wall with your good left elbow.
-The homunculus smacked you down, a bony forearm smashing into your ear, hot blood trickling onto your neck.
+The homunculus smacked you down, a bony forearm driving into your ear, hot blood trickling onto your neck.
 You were on the floor, it drew back its head to screech, it would waken the master and all would be lost---

 But then your actor was upon it, a wine bottle in hand.
 It smashed over the homunculus's head, and before the creature could react, there went his thumbs, straight into those sheep eyes.
 They wrestled fierce, staggering against the furniture---the master stirred in his sleep---and then you saw the skin-carved circle holding the creature in the world.
 With a shattered piece of glass, you pierced it, and the homunculus withered.
 A final breath wheezed from its shattered throat.